 Marijuana is far from a harmless drug – it negatively impacts just about every element of an addict’s life.
 Therefore, the broader and more inclusive the recovery plan, the greater the likelihood of success in recovery from marijuana addiction.

-Teen Challenge Adventure Ranch is a certified marijuana addiction treatment center.
+New Adventure Treatment Center is a certified marijuana addiction treatment center.
 If your son is struggling with marijuana, he needs professional help to ensure permanent recovery.
 This program employs experienced and well-educated therapists and counselors to make sure that his drug addiction is a thing of the past.
 Drug addiction has turned your son into a shell of his former self.
 You don’t even recognize your own child and, at times, you might even be frightened of him.
 These experiences are all perfectly normal.
 It’s important to understand that, as terrifying and all-consuming as addiction might be, there is a solution.
 There is a way out.

 "NO WARRANTY" LEGAL NOTICE: While independent outcomes studies have shown very high recovery rates for indiviuals in our programs, we cannot guarantee recovery for any particular individual.
 Recovery and future abstinence from addicting substances and the effects that such substances may have on the individual or their life, actions, or their future are entirely dependent on the individual and how well they apply the principles we have taught them.
 We are an educational institution, and how the individual in our program learns from what they are taught and modeled here, is totally up to them.
 Individuals who stay the full term (until graduation) have much better long-term recovery from addicitons than those who do not.